bushra-sami/King-County-House-Price-Intelligence-EDA-Predictive-Modeling/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.

----

-> *Dataset attributed to King County, WA public property sales records (2014).
-All analysis is for educational and portfolio purposes only.*